 Intermediate/ Medium-term MI-LEND Training:

 All fellows, residents and medical students who participate with the DBP clinical rotation are eligible to also participate in and complete requirements for certification as an intermediate/medium-term trainee with the MI-LEND.
-Contact Genna Koehn at 734-936-9777 or firstname.lastname@example.org for more information.
+Please contact Barbara Felt, MD at 734-936-9777 or email at email@example.com for more information.

 Collaborative Office Rounds (COR): This CME activity funded by MCHB/HRSA focuses on the further education of primary care physicians and trainees by DBP, Child Psychiatry, and General Pediatrics in a group setting and online using topic and case-based teaching.
-Contact Genna Koehn at 734-936-9777 or email@example.com for more information.
+Please contact Barbara Felt, MD at 734-936-9777 or email at firstname.lastname@example.org.